bengreeley/sunrisesunset/readme.txt

 A WordPress plugin to integrate with the excellent earthtools.org web services.

 #== Description ==
-Plugin integrates with earthtools.org web service to display sunrise/sunset information for a passed latitude/longitude (defaults to Waterville, Maine).
+Plugin displays sunrise/sunset information for a passed latitude/longitude (defaults to Waterville, Maine).
-Server will store the information for one hour before querying the web service again.

 Sun/moon graphic by RPH Studio (http://www.rphstudio.com)